egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 name `mydomain`.
 This is the basic mechanism of a zone cut within the validator logic of a resolving nameserver.

-# DNSSEC Zone Cut
+# DNS Zone Cut

 Surely we could have the DNSSEC zone cut in much exactly the same way as DNS zone cut, no?

-Except that validation is being done with retrieving the `DS` RR of its parent zone name in addition to query retrieval of its `SOA` RR answer.
+Except that validation is being done with retrieving the `DS` RR of its parent zone name in addition to query retrieval of its `SOA` RR answer;  that's now going outside the zone.

-The lookup sequence of DNSSEC validator is almost identical to DNS validator except that it has to go out-of-zone to retrieve the `DS` RR from its parent zone's authoritative nameserver before saying anything about the original zone and its cryptographically-proven validity (as well as its mere presence of existing or not existing).
+The lookup sequence of DNSSEC validator is almost identical to DNS validator except that it has to go out-of-zone to retrieve the `DS` RR from its parent zone's authoritative nameserver before answering anything about the original zone and its cryptographically-proven validity (as well as its mere presence of existing or not existing).

-Whereas, DNS validator can claim an early finish before heading onward to the parent zone and its authoritative nameserving; for each zone, DNSSEC is stymied by this inherent and immovable design trait of consulting a parent authoritative nameserver before responding to its DNS query.
+Whereas, DNS validator can claim an early finish before heading onward to the parent zone and its authoritative nameserving; whereas for each zone, DNSSEC is stymied by this inherent and immovable design trait of consulting a parent authoritative nameserver before even being able to be responding to its DNS query.

 Because the basic tenet of DNSSEC is to find the DS RR from